Monthly themes for leaders in manufacturing [Roadmap 2021]

 July: Meet our customers

-When Matt Kanz, Director Of Continuous Improvement, gave his keynote at the Manufacturers Alliance this year he gave an example of the power of hands-on contact with customers.
+A while back Matt Kanz, Director Of Continuous Improvement, gave a keynote at the Manufacturers Alliance.
+Matt gave an interesting example of the power of hands-on contact with customers.

 In his previous position as a Plant Manager, one of his employees forgot to include a parcel.
 When pointing it out, a shrug showed how little concern his coworker had given to the impact this would have on their customer.